lkdjiin/cellula/README.markdown

 Cellula
 ================

 Description
 -----------

-Cellula's goal is to be a framework for building, running and studying cellular automata.
-For this, Cellula provides a simple DSL.
+Cellula aims to be a framework for building, running and studying cellular automata.

+My main goal with Cellula is to *study* cellular automata, not only to *run* them, so don't expect fancy graphics.

+Another goal is to provide a simple DSL, allowing non-programmers to use Cellula.
 Following is an example of Cellula DSL:

 ``` ruby
 automaton "Test CA" do